thoughtworks/HeartBeat/README.md

 3. Mean Time To Recover (MTTR)
 4. Change Failure Rate (CFR)

-In our HeartBeat tool, we also have some other metrics, like: Velocity, Cycle Time and Classification.
-So can also collect DF, MLT and CFR.
+In HeartBeat tool, we also have some other metrics, like: Velocity, Cycle Time and Classification.
+So we can collect DF, MLT, CFR, Velocity, Cycle Time and Classification.

 # 2 Support tools

 Here is the user manaul for Version 1 on 2020/06.
-For now, we just can support Jira/Buildkite/Github to generate the corresponding Dora data.
+For now, we just can support Jira/Buildkite/Github to generate the corresponding metrics data.
 | Type | board | pipeline | Repo |
 | ------------- | --------------------- | ---------------------------------------- | -------------------------- |
 | Support tools | Jira √ </br> Trello × | Buildkite √ </br>Teamcity × </br> GoCD × | Github √ </br> Bitbucket × |